Splitting Axe vs Splitting Maul: Differences Explained

 Usage

-Some splitting axes have slightly curved, oval-shaped handles so that you can have a strong and safe grip over the handle.
-Additionally, you can use the splitting axes for performing many chores other than cutting wood.
+Some splitting axes have slightly curved, oval-shaped handles so you can have a strong and safe grip over the handle.
+You can also use the splitting axes to perform many chores other than cutting wood.

 Mauls are extremely helpful to split the heaviest and thickest wood manually.
 The extra weight makes it easier to dig deep into the wood.
 One strike of the splitting maul for some softwood is enough to tear it into two pieces.

-However, the heaviness causes muscle fatigue, and after a while, you might become exhausted.
+However, the heaviness causes muscle fatigue, and you might become exhausted after a while.
 Also, you have to put extra force to split the wood properly.
 That’s why mauls are mainly used for handling the heaviest wood.

 Conclusion